Lincoln Hall – Lost up Everest

 Lincoln Hall was a keen climber who had many years of mountaineering experience, so when he decided to try and climb Everest in 2006, he seemed like the kind of person who could make it to the top.

-At an elevation of 8,848 meters, this mountain is the tallest on earth, and has claimed hundreds of lives over the years of hopeful adventurers wanting to make it to the top.
-Hall and his group managed to make it to the summit on 25th of May, 2006 without experiencing any major problems.
+At an elevation of 8,848 meters, this mountain is the tallest on earth and has claimed hundreds of lives over the years of hopeful adventurers wanting to make it to the top.
+Hall and his group managed to make it to the summit on the 25th of May, 2006 without experiencing any major problems.

-Shortly after starting to come back down, hall experienced intense altitude sickness, which caused him to become confused and hallucinate.
-Hall frequently wandered off from the rest of the group and the Sherpa guides escorting them, and became a severe burden on them all.
+Shortly after starting to come back down, Hall experienced intense altitude sickness, which caused him to become confused and hallucinate.
+Hall frequently wandered off from the rest of the group and the Sherpa guides escorting them and became a severe burden on them all.
 At one point he walked away from the group who lost sight of him for long enough for him to become completely lost.

 The guides looked for him for hours, but due to the rest of the group and their oxygen supplies, the guides had no choice but to leave him there and escort the others back down to safety.
-The expedition leader gave the order to abandon their search of him, and shortly after making it back the mountain released a statement to his friends and family announcing his death.
+The expedition leader gave the order to abandon their search for him, and shortly after making it back down the mountain released a statement to his friends and family announcing his death.

 Early the next morning another group attempting to reach the summit ran into a partially frozen, but still very much alive Hall who was walking slowly down the mountain.
-One of the group who found him, a Myles Osborne describes the scene as follows:
+One of the group who found him, Myles Osborne describes the scene as follows:

 Osbourne and the rest of the group abandoned their attempt to make the summit to stay with Hall until rescue arrived.
 12 Guides were immediately dispatched and Osbourne stayed with Hall until they got to them.
-He was then taken to a nearby base camp were he was treated by a Russian doctor.
+He was then taken to a nearby base camp where he was treated by a Russian doctor.